rajatktiwari/Starting-with-Data-Science/README.md

-Working on my first model and seeing the results and all that data visualization gave me a rush to explore more .
+Working on my first model Linear Regression(Single variable) and seeing the results with  all that data visualization gave me a rush to explore more .